 As we saw in the ‘Service Animals and The ADA: The Definitive Guide For Property Managers’ article, much progress has been made in the search for fairness and protection of disabled Americans and their legitimate service animals.
 But for those of you that have been property managers for any significant amount of time, you are well aware of the issue of tenants trying to pass off their dog as a service animal in an attempt to circumvent pet policies or to otherwise avoid paying pet deposits and fees.

-The issue of fake service dogs/animals transcends property management and has become such a problem that a number of states are passing their own state laws that exceed the federal law - Americans with Disabilities Act (ADA) - in order to combat this issue.
+The issue of fake service dogs or animals transcends property management and has become such a problem that a number of states are passing their own state laws that exceed the federal law - Americans with Disabilities Act (ADA) - in order to combat this issue.
 To date, there are a total of 23 states in the US that have enacted some level of punitive response to owners of fake service dogs or other pets who would pretend to be disabled and/or attempt to pass off their pet as a legitimate service animal going against the spirit of the Disabilities Act.

-What Is The Difference Between a Legitimate Service Animal and a Support Animal?
+What Is The Difference Between a Legitimate Service Dog and an Emotional Support Animal?

 So, the service animal laws in various states are now slowly catching up to the reality that some people would falsely claim to be disabled for their own gain.